joelhawksley/identity/talks/2021/slides.md

 ^ One of the fundamental benefits we've seen writing components

 ^ Is that they enable us to think in Ruby vs. ERB

+^ quite simply

+^ Components allow us to express our views as units of UI

+---

+# API

+^ Giving us the tools to give our view code an API

 ---